 “I should be fine, unless those end up inciting a riot in the streets.”

 His laugh was somewhat forced.
 Perhaps he was as worried as her, maybe even a little disappointed, too.

 “Out here?
 Though with you in them they will.”
 There was a glint in his eye that made Rose feel as though her insides were tying in knots.
-“Now cover up before you incite me
+“Now cover up before you incite me to riot.”

 His eyes drifted downward and hers followed suit, a blush burning across her cheeks and more as she tucked the towel more firmly around her chest.
 She opened her mouth to awkwardly respond, but when she looked up again, he had gone, the squeaking door belatedly announcing his departure.

 Other Similar Stories

 The Music In Me